OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

  - Select 'Parquet' as the source type
  - Name the dataset 'Stage2npData_Parquet'
  - Select your ADLS instance under 'linked service'
- - Click OK & save the dataset.
+ - Click OK and save the dataset.
  - Navigate to the dataset and open the 'Parameters' tab.
  - Create two parameters - FileName [type String] and Folder [type String]
  - Open the 'Connection' tab and enter details as follows: ![screenshot](images/pipeline-setup-Stage2npParquet.png)